-So I wrote the board members a letter, but all of them stonewalled me, except for President McKinney who told me to please contract Simpson’s lawyer.
-And except for the denominational president (Christian & Missionary Alliance — C&MA) who told me that “Simpson University” is “subject to its board of trustees, and not to the C&MA.
+So I wrote the board members a letter.
+Two of them wrote me back: President L.J.
+McKinney who told me to please contact Simpson’s lawyer.
+And the denominational president (Christian & Missionary Alliance — C&MA) who told me: “Simpson University” is “subject to its board of trustees, not to the C&MA.”

-So Simpson faculty leaders urged me to file a lawsuit against Simpson.
+See why Simpson faculty leaders urged me to file a lawsuit against Simpson?

 Question: Why would a religious entity not use its own religious policy?